 While a group format for individuals with social anxiety may sound intimidating, all attendees of the group are here for the same reason.
 The goal is to become comfortable and confident in social situations so that they become enjoyable and not dreaded.

-The group facilitator is Lynne Gallagher, LICSW.
-Lynne is an advocate for group therapy and has led groups focused on a range of topic including social skills and cognitive behavioral therapy (CBT).
-For more information regarding Lynne’s background, training, and clinical experiences please click here.
+Both group leaders are advocates for group therapy and have led groups focused on a range of topic including social skills and cognitive behavioral therapy (CBT).
+For further background information on Lynne please click here and on Vanessa please click here.

 This is an ongoing group; individuals are welcome to join at any time.
 Individuals are invited to come to each group meeting or may attend at whatever frequency best suits their needs.
 Prior to attending your first session please contact Kim at: firstname.lastname@example.org or 978.270.8925.